Neural Feature Learning in Function Space: Nesting Technique for Dependence Decomposition

 Compared with the features learned in \secref{sec:dep:approx}, the nesting technique provides several new applications.
 First, from \factref{fact:md:ortho}, the learned features $f$ and $g$ have orthogonal dimensions, i.e., different dimensions are uncorrelated.
 In addition, from \eqref{eq:md:fg}, we can compute the energy contained in each $i$-th dependence mode, via $\norm{\mdn{i}(\lpmi_{X; Y})}^2 = \norm{f_i \otimes g_i}^2 = \E{f_i^2(X)}\cdot \E{g_i^2(Y)}$, for $i \in [k]$.
 This provides a spectrum of $(X; Y)$ dependence and characterizes the usefulness or contribution of each dimension.
 Similarly, we can retrieve top $k$ maximal correlation functions $f_i^*, g_i^*$ and coefficients $\sigma_i$, by using the relations [cf. \eqref{eq:dcmp:xy} and \corolref{cor:hgr}]

 \paragraph{Nested Optimality} From \eqref{eq:md:fg}, for any $d \leq k$, we can represent the optimal rank-$d$ approximation of $\lpmi_{X; Y}$ as $\mdnl{d}(\lpmi_{X; Y}) = f_{[d]} \otimes g_{[d]}$, which corresponds to top $d$-dimensions of learned features.
 We refer to this property as nested optimality: the learned features give a collection of optimal solutions for different dimensions, with a nested structure.
-This nested optimality provides a convenient way for feature selection, where the optimal selection of $d$ feature pairs is simply taking the top $d$ dimensions of learned features.
-In practice, we can choose $d$ based on the dependence spectrum, such that selected features capture sufficient amount of dependence information, and then take $f_{[d]}, g_{[d]}$ for further processing.
+This nested optimality provides a convenient and principled feature selection \emph{on the fly}: we can obtain the optimal selection of $d$ feature pairs by simply taking the top $d$ dimensions of learned features.
+It is worth noting that, this optimal \emph{selection} indeed gives the optimal $d$-dimensional feature \emph{extraction}, corresponding to the most significant $d$ modes of the $(X; Y)$ dependence.
+This equivalence is hardly guaranteed in typical feature selection approaches.
+In practice, we can choose the dimension $d$ based on the dependence spectrum, such that selected features capture sufficient amount of dependence information, and then take $f_{[d]}, g_{[d]}$ for further processing.

 We can readily extend the discussion to constrained modal decomposition problems.
 Let $\sspc{\cX}$ and $\sspc{\cY}$ be subspaces of $\spc{\cX}$ and $\spc{\cY}$, respectively.
 Then, the nested H-score $\Hs(f, g; \{\ones{k};\, \sspc{\cX} ; \, \sspc{\cY}\})$ defined for $k$-dimensional features $f \in \sspcn{\cX}{k}$, $g \in \sspcn{\cY}{k}$, is maximized if and only if